Recessed light

-There are three parts to a recessed lighting fixture: housing, trim and bulb.
+There are three parts to a traditional recessed lighting fixture: housing, trim and bulb.
 The trim is the visible portion of the light.
 It is the insert that is seen when looking up into the fixture, and also includes the thin lining around the edge of the light.
 The housing is the fixture itself that is installed inside the ceiling and contains the lamp holder.
-There are many different types of bulbs that can be inserted into recessed lighting fixtures, with the amount of heat generated by the bulb being a unique consideration.
+There are many different types of bulbs that can be inserted into recessed lighting fixtures, with the amount of heat generated by the bulb being an important consideration.

+Canless recessed lights, also known as "wafer lights" are thin one-piece assemblies with a built-in LED light source.
+These are inserted into a hole in the ceiling like traditional recessed lighting, but do not require as much space above the ceiling.

 History

 The earliest recessed lights were developed in the 1940s by Ivan Kirlin of the Kirlin Company, Detroit, Michigan.

 Advantages

 Recessed lighting offers the advantages of being a hidden light source and energy efficiency.
 However, the tradeoff is that they are relatively permanent and may be unflattering.

 Types of housing

 In North America, UL 1598 recessed housings generally fall into one of four categories.